Loading organizations...

 Key people at TheCrowdCafe.

-TheCrowdCafe was founded by Jonathan Sandlund (Founder).
+TheCrowdCafe was founded in 2011 by Jonathan Sandlund (Founder).

 Key people at TheCrowdCafe.

-TheCrowdCafe was founded by Jonathan Sandlund (Founder).
+TheCrowdCafe was founded in 2011 by Jonathan Sandlund (Founder).

 TheCrowdCafe appears to refer to "The Crowd Cafe," a project or initiative mapping the crowdinvesting (equity crowdfunding) ecosystem, rather than a traditional investment firm or tech startup.
 It provides analysis on platforms, economics, and trends in crowdfunding, helping stakeholders understand compliant solutions, technology integrations, and market dynamics[7][8].
 This positions it as an informational resource rather than an active investor or product builder, with no evidence of direct portfolio companies, missions, or growth metrics in available data.